PirateCrypto/doc/content/pine-script-repository.md

 I recently made a GitHub repository for sharing my TradingView indicators and Pine Scripts.
 It only includes a finite amount of things right now, but I plan on adding in some more as time goes by and I continue learning the ins and outs of TradingView and Pine Script.

+You can view the GitHub repository with the complete code [from this link](https://github.com/PirateCrypto/TradingView).

 ---

 **[2 Moving Averages and Golden/Death Crosses](https://github.com/PirateCrypto/TradingView/blob/main/Indicators/%5BPirate%5D%202MA%20Cross.pine)**